-IPC department provides compliance audit feedback to the critical care unit's HCWs regarding their performance for management of C-5.3c ventilated patients regularly and corrective actions are applied accordingly.
-(D, SI)

-- Bundle forms for the prevention of Ventilator Associated Events (VAE) & VAP. - Bundle forms should be standardized adopted based on GDIPC updated guidelines.

-- Review Ventilator Bundle Compliance Rates (Monthly compliance report & Trended Analysis over months) - Ask for document for corrective actions & Improvement projects (If any) - Check for any evidence that the data on Ventilator bundle compliance & performance of healthcare workers in critical care units on insertion and maintenance of ventilator was shared e.g. viaemails, formal individual feedback or other channels of communication.

-Data Analysis: (Ventilator Bundle Compliance):

-Ventilator Bundle Compliance = (Number of patients on Ventilator who have received all elements of the ventilator Bundle/ Total number of patients on ventilator reviewed for bundle compliance) x 100

-(Calculate Bundle compliance for individual element would guide towards targeted corrective interventions in case of low compliance).
+C-5.3c IPC department provides compliance audit feedback to the critical care unit's HCWs regarding their performance for management of ventilated patients on regular basis & ventilator bundle compliance is reported and corrective actions are applied accordingly.
+(D, SI) (Updated) Document (D) Feedback is a cornerstone of improving infection prevention and control (IPC) practices in healthcare settings.
+Approaching healthcare personnel about lapses in infection prevention measures can be tense for both parties.
+Doing it the right way can take a missed opportunity and turn it into an enduring learning experience that benefits the facility, the healthcare personnel, and the patients or residents for which they care.
+Feedback is most impactful when delivered both verbally and in writing, and should be communicated in a way that supports behavior change.
+Review: (in Infection Control Department) Check for any evidence / formal mechanism for providing feedback of performance of Healthcare workers regarding management of ventilated patients in critical care units as per guidelines.
+Feedback can be shared via- emails, formal individual feedback forms in hard version or other official channels of communication.
+Review overall ventilator Bundle Compliance Rates (Monthly compliance report & Trended Analysis over months) that was shared with all concerned units.
+Ask for document for corrective actions & Improvement projects (If any) Data Analysis: (Ventilator Bundle Compliance): FORMULA: Ventilator Bundle Compliance = (Number of patients on Ventilator who have received all elements of the ventilator Bundle/ Total number of patients on ventilator reviewed for bundle compliance) x 100 (Calculate Bundle compliance for individual element would guide towards targeted corrective interventions in case of low compliance).

-- Ask IPC team about the data analysis regarding ventilator Bundle. - Ask about the feedback mechanism to HCWs in critical care units. - Ask about the corrective interventions if ventilator bundle compliance is low. - e.g retraining & education of HCWs with competency assessment, availability of supply needed in case of shortage e.g chlorhexidine mouth was for oral care of ventilated patients. - During audit visit ask nursing head about the feedback on ventilator bundle compliance received from IPC department.
+- Ask IPC team about the data analysis regarding ventilator Bundle. - Ask about the feedback mechanism to HCWs in critical care units. - Ask about the corrective interventions if ventilator bundle compliance is low.

+e.g retraining & education of HCWs with competency assessment, availability of supply needed in case of shortage e.g chlorhexidine mouth was for oral care of ventilated patients.

+- During audit visit ask nursing head about the feedback on ventilator bundle compliance received from IPC department.
 (Email, display on bulletin board, formal report in hard version etc)